Regulations effective September 1, 2020 to August 31, 2021.

 |NURS 531||Controlled Drug and Substances for NP Prescribers||(1)|

-Each of Athabasca University's life-stage courses (NURS 522, 524, 526, 528) and the NP Consolidation course (NURS 530) requires the completion of clinical practicum hours.
-Information regarding the clinical hours can be found in the course syllabi.
+Each of Athabasca University's life-stage courses (NURS 522, 524, 526, 528) and the NP Consolidation course (NURS 530) provide the didactic content necessary to complete clinical practicum hours.
+Students complete supervised clinical practicum hours focusing on the case management of clients in primary health care settings within NURS 675, 676, and 678.
 Students are expected to identify a Nurse Practitioner or Physician to act as a preceptor for each clinical course.
 Preceptor requests must be submitted to the Faculty of Health Disciplines six months prior to starting each clinical course.

 Note that in some jurisdictions, clinical placement opportunities may be limited.
 AU cannot guarantee that a placement will be available for the term, and in the place, in which a student wishes to take a clinical course.
 Students should begin the process of identifying potential clinical sites as early as possible.
 In jurisdictions including Manitoba, Alberta, British Columbia, Nova Scotia, a centralized preceptor request system is used.
 In those jurisdictions, students should not contact preceptors employed by the Health Authority directly.
 To determine whether or not a preceptor should be contacted, please discuss this with the appropriate AU clinical practicum coordinator.